 Sir Philip eventually retired from the Air Force in 1929 as Air Vice-Marshal, after which he was appointed Governor of New South Wales.
 Arriving in Sydney with his family in May 1930 he soon found himself in the midst of a bitter political controversy as tried to hold the ring in a complex series of political gambits, eventually being compelled to dismiss the Australian State Premier, J.T.
 Lang in 1932.
 It was a highly controversial move but one, which was, then and later, deemed necessary.
-On completion of his duty he was made K.C.M.G. and left Australia in January 1935 to succeed his former colleague and First Marshal of the R.A.F., Lord Trenchard, as Commissioner of the London Metropolitan Police.
+On completion of his duty, he was made a Knight Commander of the Order of St Michael and St George.
+He left Australia in January 1935 to succeed his former colleague and First Marshal of the R.A.F., Lord Trenchard, as Commissioner of the London Metropolitan Police.

 One of his earliest tasks as Commissioner was the organisation of the crowd control measures for the funeral of King George V. This must have brought back memories, as he had been the officer in charge of the gun carriage, which had borne the coffin of Queen Victoria at her funeral in 1901.
 State funeral processions are distinct from those of other ceremonial funerals in that the coffin is placed upon a gun carriage of the Royal Horse Artillery, a practice first begun following the death of Queen Victoria.

 Queen Victoria’s funeral took place in St. George’s Chapel Windsor.
-The gun carriage was waiting at Windsor Station, together with several naval and military detachments, who where to escort it to the Chapel.
-After a considerable wait the special train arrived and the Royal coffin, weighing about 9cwt., was eventually placed on the carriage.
+The gun carriage was waiting at Windsor Station, together with several naval and military detachments, who were to escort it to the Chapel.
+After a considerable wait the special train arrived and the Royal coffin, weighing about nine hundredweight, was eventually placed on the carriage.
 Drums began muffled rolls, which reverberated under the station roof, and the cortege started to move.
 As the horses took up the strain the eyelet hole on the wheel hub, to which the off-side trace was hooked, broke away and caused the end of the trace to whip back and strike the hock of the off-side wheeler.
 Well trained, the horses did not bolt, but the injured animal, somewhat naturally, plunged to the ground and the entire team had to be unhitched.
 A naval detachment promptly and gallantly seized the drag ropes and started off with the load along the prescribed route — a tradition was born.
-No blame was attached to the RHA or to Lieutenant P. W. Game as the cause was deemed to be equipment failure.
+No blame was attached to the Royal Horse Artillery or to Lieutenant Philip Woolcott Game as the cause was deemed to be equipment failure.
 King Edward presented the gun carriage involved to HMS Excellent.

-Following the outbreak of the Second World War the “Met” had to release huge numbers of experienced officers into the Armed Services and Sir Philip was required to deploy all his ingenuity and staff training to maintain a viable force during the hostilities.
+Following the outbreak of the Second World War the Metropolitan Police had to release huge numbers of experienced officers into the Armed Services and Sir Philip was required to deploy all his ingenuity and staff training to maintain a viable force during the hostilities.

-It was at the end of his tenure with Metropolitan Police that one of Sir Philip’s concerns, to provide healthy challenges and activities for young people was addressed in the establishment of the highly successful club — now known as the Sir Philip Game Centre.
+It was at the end of his tenure with Metropolitan Police that one of Sir Philip’s concerns, to provide healthy challenges and activities for young people was addressed in the establishment of a youth club — now known as the Sir Philip Game Centre.

-He retired as Metropolitan Police Commissioner in 1945, and died at his home in Sevenoaks on 4 February 1961 having served five monarchs and lived in the reign of six, predeceased by one of his sons, killed in action at Taranto, Italy, in 1943.
+He retired as Metropolitan Police Commissioner in 1945, and died at his home in Sevenoaks on 4 February 1961 having served five monarchs and lived in the reign of six and predeceased by one of his sons, killed in action at Taranto, Italy, in 1943.